maksiksq/chaos-abyss/manualArticles/frameworks.md

 - **Easy:** It might be (debatably) more difficult than Vue, but it's not difficult.
 #### Cons:
 - **Small Ecosystem:** People tend to put it as *small but growing*, and it is, but it's just not there yet.
-- **New and breaking:** Most things you find on Google about Svelte around going to be about older versions before they added runes.
+- **New and breaking:** Most things you find on Google about Svelte around are going to be about older versions before they added runes.
 And that's because it's new and fresh and changing fast, even if immensely powerful already.

 My main complaint is SEO, that's kinda pain in Svelte.
 But any issues right now are subject to change, aren't they?